kataw/kataw/test/__snapshot__/parser/expressions/super/gen/class-gen/class_C_x007b_set_xx0028_x0029_x007b_superx0028.md

-✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 48, end: 49 ✖ Expected a ')' to match the '(' token here - start: 49, end: 51 ✖ The parser expected to find a '}' to match the '{' token here - start: 53, end: 53
+✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 48, end: 49 ✖ Expected a ')' to match the '(' token here - start: 49, end: 51 ✖ The parser expected to find a '}' to match the '{' token here - start: 53, end: 53 ✖ The parser expected to find a '}' to match the '{' token here - start: 53, end: 53

 ```